Eggs could be considered ‘healthy’ under proposed FDA guidelines

 WASHINGTON D.C.
-(WRIC) – You probably already have eggs in your kitchen, but did you know they are technically not considered a “healthy” food?
-However, that may soon change thanks to new federal guidelines.
+(WRIC) — You probably already have eggs in your kitchen, but did you know they are technically not considered a “healthy” food?
+However, that may soon change thanks to new rules by the Food and Drug Administration (FDA).

-One of the biggest changes to the proposed “healthy” food definitions is removing a limit on dietary cholesterol, which in the past kept some foods with high fat contents off the list.
+One of the biggest changes to the proposed “healthy” food definitions is the new definition will remove a limit on dietary cholesterol, which in the past kept some foods with high fat content off the list.

 The FDA is also in the process of developing a symbol that can be put on food packaging to easily show buyers its “healthy” status.